Rutabadev/check-tournaments/readme.md

 Mac : impossible

 Windows :
-- Build the docker image : `docker build -t padelito .`
+- Build the docker image : `docker build -t check .`
 - Run the docker image : `docker run -p 9000:8080 -v ${pwd}/screenshots:/var/task/screenshots padelito:latest`
 - curl the lambda function : `curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations"`

 ## Deployment
 Manually from the AWS Console.
-- The source code is on the `check-tounaments` lambda.
+- The source code is on the `check-tournaments` lambda.
 - The dependencies are on the `padelito` layer.

+You need to setup the following environment variables :
+- `EMAIL` : the email you use to login to padel website
+- `PASSWORD` : the password you use to login to padel website
+- `MAILING_LIST` : the email addresses to send the results to (comma separated)